The Expanly Playbook

 Customer Success provides the most crucial feedback: how our product performs with actual, paying users.

-Real-World Validation: Custify and Freshdesk are our reality checks.
-They tell us if the features we built are valuable, if they are easy to use, and what problems our customers really have.
+• Real-World Validation: Hubspot is our reality checks.
+It tells us if the features we built are valuable, if they are easy to use, and what problems our customers really have.

-Quantitative and Qualitative Data: We track customer health scores and feature usage in Custify (quantitative) and gather direct feedback and frustrations through Freshdesk tickets (qualitative).
+• Quantitative and Qualitative Data: We track customer health scores and feature usage and gather direct feedback and frustrations through Hubspot tickets.
 In the future, we also track how our customers use our Expanly platform and deep dive into the data on how we can improve the customer experience.

-Fuel for Iteration: This feedback flows directly back into the product backlog in Trello, informing bug fixes, enhancements, and ideas for the next major feature.
+• Fuel for Iteration: This feedback flows directly back into the product backlog in Linear, informing bug fixes, enhancements, and ideas for the next major feature.

-): To ensure everyone stays close to our clients, we have a dedicated Slack channel where we share noteworthy feedback.
-This includes positive testimonials, insightful feature requests from Freshdesk, and key learnings from Custify.
+• The Voice of the Customer Channel (#voice-of-the-customer): To ensure everyone stays close to our clients, we have a dedicated Slack channel where we share noteworthy feedback.
+This includes positive testimonials, insightful feature requests and key learnings from Hubspot.
 Every employee is encouraged to read this channel to build empathy and understand the real-world impact of their work.

 D. Closing the Loop: The Milestone Product Council